Authored by the expert who managed and guided the team behind the Montenegro Property Pack

 What is the 10-year property price prediction for Budva as of 2026?

-As of early 2026, cumulative property price growth in Budva over the next 10 years is expected to reach approximately 80%, bringing the average price per square meter from around 2,900 euros today to roughly 5,200 euros by 2036.
+As of early 2026, residential property prices in Budva are expected to grow by around 80% in total over the next 10 years, which would take the blended average from roughly 2,900 euros per square meter today to around 5,200 euros per square meter by 2036.

 What long-term economic factors will shape property prices in Budva?

-The top three long-term economic factors that will shape property prices in Budva over the next decade are tourism competitiveness and infrastructure quality, euro monetary policy and financing conditions, and Montenegro's progress toward EU membership.
+The three long-term economic factors that will most shape property prices in Budva over the next decade are the euro area monetary regime and financing cost cycle, the long-run competitiveness of Budva's tourism offer relative to other Adriatic and Mediterranean destinations, and the pace of Montenegro's EU accession and the governance improvements that come with it.

 You'll also find a much more detailed analysis in our pack about real estate in Budva.